drish/hyperb/examples/handling-errors.md

 #### Hyperb::Errors::NotModified

-usually when a container can't be deleted or stopped because it was already stopped.
+usually when a container can't be stopped because it was already stopped.

 Examples: